Crogers97/Football_tracker_project/README.md

 # Football_tracker_project
 running instructions:

-clone repo and pull it to directory. open file in vscode and run flask connect to local5000/ enjoy!
+clone repo and pull it.
+open file in vscode and run flask connect to local5000/ enjoy!